 - Get Out / Get Warm: Congratulations – your pool time is up and hopefully you hit your yardage.
 Get out and get warm.
 Hit the hot tub, take a hot shower, dry your hair and body, and dress warmly.

-Cold swimmers – I hope this helps.
+Cold swimmers – did my advice help you stay warm in the pool?
 Please let me know what you think and share your tips as well!

 See you at the pool,